glrodasz/zendify/README.md

 In order to develop install the dependencies with `npm i` and run `npm start` for see the dev server on `http://localhost:3000`.

 ## Roadmap
-* Integrate HRM and build with HapiJS
-* Integrate with Zendesk API using HapiJS
+* Integrate with Auth0
+* Refactor folders structure into client, server, common.
 * Write the server in ES2015 and transpile it
-* Integrate with Auth0
 * Write JSDocs
 * Order alphabetical the propTypes of the components
 * Write tests